 Since our inception we have had no revenue from operations.
 We have no history of producing metals from any of our properties.
-Our property is an exploration stage property.
+Our Properties are exploration stage Properties.
 Advancing properties from exploration into the development stage requires significant capital and time, and successful commercial production from a property, if any, will be subject to completing feasibility studies, permitting and construction of the mine, processing plants, roads, and other related works and infrastructure.
 As a result, we are subject to all of the risks associated with developing and establishing new mining operations and business enterprises including: